kslifer/wordpress-on-gcp-free-tier/README.md

 ## Overview
 The core software components are the Wordpress [LAMP stack](https://en.wikipedia.org/wiki/LAMP_(software_bundle)).

-Compute, data, and media are separated and distributed, with the Wordpress frontend running in a [Cloud Run](https://cloud.google.com/run) service, the MySQL database running on a [Compute Engine](https://cloud.google.com/compute) VM, and Wordpress media being stored in and served from a [Cloud Storage](https://cloud.google.com/storage) bucket.
+Compute, data, and media are separated and distributed, with the Wordpress frontend running in a [Cloud Run](https://cloud.google.com/run) service, the MariaDB database running on a [Compute Engine](https://cloud.google.com/compute) VM, and Wordpress media being stored in and served from a [Cloud Storage](https://cloud.google.com/storage) bucket.

 The free tier monthly usage budgets of these services that this solution aims to stay within are:
 - **Cloud Run**: 2m Requests / 360k GB Seconds / 180k vCPU Seconds / 1 GB Network Egress